Danish 11-year-old had just arrived in SC. A drunk driver killed her, police say

 The girl, who has yet to be named, died Tuesday after spending a day on life support, according to the statement.

-She and her family had only been in Charleston a few days when she was struck by an SUV on Calhoun Street and Rutledge Avenue, according to the statement.
+She and her family had only been visiting Charleston for a few days when she was struck by an SUV on Calhoun Street and Rutledge Avenue, according to the statement.

 Investigators believe Wakefield was driving away from a hit and run accident, where he hit a parked vehicle, according to the statement.
 The driver of that vehicle was not injured.